AkisPa/MATLAB/README.md

 "p", denoting the lower half.

 The output of the function is the "P" matrix.
 When the variable "type" gets the value 'band', the band matrix is ​​created.
 When it gets the value 'btdr', then, with the help of the functions 'floor' and 'rem', a diagonal matrix block is created and returned.
 This is done as follows: Initialize the matrix P with zero elements and dimensions n * n.
 Then, as the pronunciation states, if p does not exactly divide n, we will use the variable "k", which indicates the number of diagonal blocks that will have a dimension p * p.
 The variable "r" is used for the extra block of the diagonal, where it is its dimension.
-The intrinsic function "blkdiag" of MATLAB, helps us to create the register P. In case p divides exactly n, through "blkdiag" the matrix P is created, which has k diagonal blocks of dimensions p * p.
+The intrinsic function "blkdiag" of MATLAB, helps us to create the matrix P. In case p divides exactly n, through "blkdiag" the matrix P is created, which has k diagonal blocks of dimensions p * p.